aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 {{% /alert %}}

-It is also possible to export fillable forms from a Microsoft Word document into output PDF, which has fillable forms instead of a plain text.
+It is also possible to export fillable forms from a Microsoft Word document into output PDF, which has fillable forms instead of plain text.
 Use the [PreserveFormFields](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.pdf_save_options/#a7e90a6e0b1ce2be5db818312a9c15b75) property to save a document as PDF/A with fillable forms.
 Note that in contrast to Microsoft Word, the PDF format has a limited number of options for editable forms, such as textbox, combobox, and checkbox.
 Microsoft Word has more types of forms, for example, calendar date picker.
 Generally, it is not possible to fully imitate Microsoft Word behavior in PDF.
 Therefore, in some complex cases, PDF output may differ from what you see in Microsoft Word.

 The code example below shows how to save a document as PDF/A with fillable forms with specified Jpeg compression and quality:

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-PdfImageComppression.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-PdfImageComppression.cpp" >}}

 ## Exporting Document Structure and Custom Properties